SquidDev-CC/FAQBot-CC/faqs/atm7_http.md

 ---

 **Singleplayer**
-1. In CurseForge, go to "My Modpacks" and right-click the ATM-7 modpack.
-2. Select "Open Folder" in the dropdown menu.
+1. Refer to your launcher, you are looking for the game folder.
 3. Open the folder titled `saves`.
 4. Find your world folder, and open it.
 5. Find a folder titled `serverconfig`, and open it.